 In summary, the principal of a fair exchange of value is a very important one to me, and it influences most of my life decisions.
 Recently, the topic of granting undocumented high school graduates with in-state tuition rates at our higher education institutions has seen renewed attention.
 In my view, because public higher ed is a privilege subsidized by taxpayers, only those who have paid into the system should be allowed to benefit from in-state tuition rates.

 I worked in the environmental clean-up and remediation industry for much of my career.
-From working as a hazardous waste technician under dangerous conditions, to owning one of the most respected environmental firms in New England, I have been at the tip of the spear in the growth and evolution of the environmental industry.
+From working as a hazardous waste technician under dangerous conditions at oil spill sites and beyond, to owning one of the most respected environmental firms in New England, I have been at the tip of the spear in the growth and evolution of the environmental industry.

 I believe in environmental stewardship and in promoting regulations that protect the environment while creating new economic opportunities.
 I have proven that business can live in harmony with the environment and that good environmental practices produce healthy profits.
 In order to preserve the quality of life we enjoy in the Commonwealth, we must balance conservation, growth, and development.
 That responsibility and our commitment to meeting it, is fundamental to our prosperity, the preservation of our culture, and our natural resources.